 export HTTPS_PROXY="http://127.0.0.1:8080"

-Now when you run any commands from that session mitmproxy will pick up any HTTPS web requests.
+Now when you run any commands from that session mitmproxy

-And it turns out that VSCode respects HTTPS_PROXY in the sense that when you run code . from the session you've set the variable in, it will automatically pick it up.
+from the session you've set the variable in, it will automatically pick it up.

-You can also run it using HTTPS_PROXY="http://127.0.0.1:8080 code . if you just want VSCode to use the proxy, but not the session in general.
+if you just want VSCode to use the proxy, but not the session in general.

-And since all debugging processes and such now run in the same session thanks to the WSL Remote extension, you will see all web requests show up in mitmproxy.
+And since all debugging processes and such now run in the same session thanks to the WSL Remote extension, you will see all web requests show up in mitmproxy

 This also includes any calls VSCode itself performs so you will get some noise - such as in this screenshot where you also get the Azure Active Directory OAuth2 login requests:

-You can easily filter this out by pressing f in mitmproxy and type in the domain name that you are interested in.
+and type in the domain name that you are interested in.

 Inspecting requests

-mitmproxyhas a lot of features and I won't get into them here, but you'll probably use two things alot: Inspecting the request/response and modify/replay the request.
+has a lot of features and I won't get into them here, but you'll probably use two things alot: Inspecting the request/response and modify/replay the request.

-To inspect the request you simply select the one you are interested in from the list and hit enter.
+To inspect the request you simply select the one you are interested in from the list and hit enter

-From this detail view, you can hit e to edit the request and then r to replay it.
+From this detail view, you can hit e

 You might even want to intercept the request before its being sent off to modify in-flight; here's a nice tutorial for doing that: Intercept Requests (mitmproxy.org)